fabiangunzinger/wowchemy/content/post/git.md

 ## Frequently used stuff and best practices

-- I've made changes pertaining to two different issues in the same file.
-How do I commit them separately?
-Use the `--patch` option either with `git add` or `git commit`.
-This effectively opens the `patch` option of the interactive menue, which I could access using the `--interactive` option.

 - I've started to work on an issue I decide I don't want to work on yet but I want to save that work.
 Just [stash](https://git-scm.com/book/en/v2/Git-Tools-Stashing-and-Cleaning) the